browserengineering/book/book/animations.md

 So simple and elegant!
 Now, on every frame, we are simply splitting the display list into composited layers and the draw display list, and then running each of those it their own phase.

-One small thing, though---right now, we're doing *all* of these steps on every frame...ut the whole point here was to avoid re-rastering layers!
-(Recall how expensive it is, from our profiling in [Chapter 12][profiling].)
+One problem remains in the way of great animation performance, though---right now, we're doing *all* of these steps on every frame...but the whole point of compositing was to avoid re-rastering layers!
 Let's work on that next.

 [profiling]: http://localhost:8001/scheduling.html#profiling-rendering